Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Training Script.md

 *A short pause.*

 //System// "(14) Your benefactor would like to see you in action before sending you into the arena.
-(15) You will now undergo another short combat course."
+(15) You will now undergo another short combat course.
+(16) Continue to the mock-arena simulation."

+*The player moves forward , still fighting Compys on the way there.
+Upon arrival, the player fights a weaker, simplified version of the Deinonychus.
+After the fight, the player is greeted by the simulation AI again.*

+//System// "(17) Excellent showmanship, ```Codename: Holly```.
+You are ready for the arena.
+(18) // Initiating power-down sequence... //"

+*A gray white-out plays over the screen, and the player is then shown the simulation room.
+A VR headset hangs from the ceiling, and Holly is in a harness.
+She struggles to get out, but it releases her on its own.

+# Snap Back to Reality

+Scientist: "(1) There, there, you're back to reality now. "